mixcoac/Sublime-Bypass/README.md

 And a lot of thanks to [maboloshi](https://github.com/maboloshi) for practically [making the commands](https://gist.github.com/maboloshi/feaa63c35f4c2baab24c9aaf9b3f4e47) that Sublime-Bypass, without their work.
 Sublime-Bypass would have taken a lot of time to release heh.

 # License
-Sublime-Bypass is licensed under the zLib license.
+Sublime-Bypass is licensed under the Unlicense (aka Public Domain).

-If you'd like to learn more about the zLib license, go to <https://opensource.org/licenses/Zlib>.
+If you'd like to learn more about the Unlicense, go to <https://unlicense.org/>.

 # Notes
 There are no plans to port Sublime-Bypass to other operating systems.
 Mainly due to #LinuxElitism and because I have no way to test those versions, you can make forks and even push some branches if you find a way to port this into those operating systems.
 And from what I've read, leogx9r (creator/researcher of the method Sublime-Bypass uses) has a working Windows patcher (and apparently there are no plans to release it so... yeah).

+Sublime Bypass has been tested with Sublime Text 4113

+Please **DON'T** sponsor me or donate to me because of this project.

 I also made this fake license with a little easter egg (just remove the whitespaces and parse it through a Base64 Decoder :D), use it if you want... or not you do you.

 ```txt
 —– BEGIN LICENSE —–